27th Massachusetts Infantry Regiment: History

 In April 1864, the 27th Massachusetts was assigned to the Army of the James.
 It embarked for Virginia, docking at Yorktown, thence to Williamsburg, Fortress Monroe and Bermuda Hundred, where it landed and marched to Cobb's hill.
 Soon afterward, the 27th was sent into action.
 The battles of Dunn's farm and Port Walthall Junction followed and during one day the regiment had 5 wounded, while 50 were disabled by sunstroke.
 At Arrowfield Church the 27th was engaged as well.

 On May 16, the regiment was engaged at the Battle of Proctor's Creek (alternately Drewry's Bluff or Fort Darling).
 After a brave defense of their position, much of the regiment was surrounded while fighting in a dense fog, losing in addition to its killed and wounded, 252 of its number taken prisoners.
 Among the captured were the colonel, lieutenant colonel, and General Heckman; some 120 would later die in prison suffering appalling conditions at Andersonville.

 On May 26, the regiment was transferred to the Army of the Potomac.
 Within a week, Major William A. Walker was killed leading the regiment in the bloody assault on Confederate positions at the Battle of Cold Harbor on June 3.
 In this battle, an additional 22 were killed, 68 wounded, and 4 missing.

 The remnants of the regiment were ordered to Petersburg to join in on the assault this city.
-In the assault on Petersburg, June 15, 1864, the 27th Massachusetts Infantry sustained a further loss of 13 killed, and 30 wounded, and was briefly left without any officer to lead them.
-After a very short rest, they were returned to active duty before Petersburg, which was the last service of those who had not reenlisted.
+The heaviest losses sustained by the regiment on the assault on Petersburg occurred on June 18, 1864, when 11 were killed or mortally wounded, and 29 wounded.
+Altogether, the regiment sustained a total of 19 killed or mortally wounded, and 53 wounded during its service in and around Petersburg between June 14 and August 19.

 The reenlisted men and recruits of the regiment were sent south to Beaufort, North Carolina, encamped at Carolina City, then moved to Beaufort, Plymouth and Jamestown, where the enemy's skirmishers were encountered.
 The Confederates disputed the possession of the bridge at Foster's mills, but after the 27th crossed, retreated and the regiment pushed forward and captured a Confederate force at Butler's bridge.